bri111/bri111.github.io-ICSpark-Mentor-Project-/README.md

 ## Objective
-Use CSS Flexbox to a website about Red Velvet Cookies Recipe (Responsive layout structure, parent/child nodes).
+Use CSS Flexbox for a website about Red Velvet Cookies Recipe (Responsive layout structure, parent/child nodes).
+Create a red velvet cookie recipe website.

 ## Difficulty
-Intermediate
+Easy/Intermediate

 ## Prerequisites
 To complete this project: students should have the following: